ggleblanc2/bowling-scoreboard/README.md

 The reason it's called the MVC pattern is you create the model first, then the view, then the controller.
 This is usually not a waterfall process.
 You create as much of the model as you can think of, then when you're working on the view, you realize that some pieces of the model are missing.
 Even when you're writing controller classes, you can still discover missing pieces of the model.

 For this particular application, I created the view first.
 A bowling scoreboard has a very standard appearance.
-After creating the view, I created a model to support the view.  the model went through several iterations before I was satisifed.
+After creating the view, I created a model to support the view.
+The model went through several iterations before I was satisifed.
 As I said, this is usually not a waterfall process.

 To summarize, in a Swing application, the MVC pattern looks like this: